-In this connection, the main converter is operated as a step-down (SUSD = GND) and is powered from PVSU.
-This provides boost-buck operation for the main 3.3V output, so a regulated output is maintained over the Li+ 2.8V to 4.2V cell voltage range.
+In this connection, the main converter is operated as a buck (SUSD = GND) and is powered from PVSU.
+This provides boost-buck operation for the main 3.3V output, So a regulated output is maintained over the Li+ 2.8V to 4.2V cell voltage range.
 The compound efficiency from the battery to the 3.3V output reaches 90%.

-The step-down 1.8V (core) output is powered directly from $V{\text{BATT}}.$
+The buck 1.8V (core) output is powered directly from $V{\text{BATT}}.$

-The CCD and LCD voltages are generated with a transformerless design.
-AUX1 generates +15V for CCD positive and LCD bias.
-AUX2 inverter generates -8V for negative CCD bias.
-The AUX3 controller generates a regulated current for a series network of four white LEDs that backlight the LCD.
+The AUXA controller generates a regulated current for a series network of four white LEDs that backlight the LCD.